-The LMI Academic and Administrative Board reviews cases of students who are alleged to have violated LMl’s policies, including those described on the LMl’s website and in the Student Conduct and this section of the handbook.
-The Academic and Administrative Board, in accordance with LMl’s policy and after considering the seriousness of a case, may take any action it deems appropriate, including required withdrawal from a course, courses or programs, from on-campus housing, or from the institution itself.
+The LMI Academic and Administrative Board reviews cases of students who are alleged to have violated LMl policies.
+The Academic and Administrative Board, in accordance with LMl policy and after considering the seriousness of a case, may take any action it deems appropriate, including requiring the student’s withdrawal from a course, courses or programs, from on-campus housing, or from the institution itself.

 As part of registration, you must provide your full legal name, gender, date of birth, native language, e-mail address, postal mailing address, and emergency contact information.
 The name and date of birth you provide must match exactly the information printed on your passport or other government issued photo ID.

-You are responsible for the accuracy of all biographical and contact information that you provide, or another person provides on your behalf, to the LMI and the program you are applying for.
+You are responsible for the accuracy of all biographical and contact information that you provide, or another person provides on your behalf, to LMI and the program you are applying for.
 Honesty in all communications, including self-representation, is a requirement of student enrollment.
-Submission of fraudulent information is subject to review by the Academic and Administrative Board and may be grounds for disciplinary action.
+Submission of fraudulent information may be grounds for disciplinary action.

-The institutions’ and LMI policies, procedures, and deadlines outlined on LMI and the institution’s website and in the student handbook apply to all students who enroll in all recommended courses.
-In addition, students taking courses in distance from Singapore must have the necessary computer systems (hardware and software) and Internet access that is readily provided by LMI to view course lectures, take distance or proctored exams. use an electronic drop box and participate in live web-conference courses and section discussions throughout the term.
-LMI students are held also to individual institution’s policies regarding distance courses and program, and should check LMI and the institution’s Student Guidelines section on their website and their Handbook for more information.
-For additional information and a listing of courses or programs available on distance and blended, visit the LMI’s Courses section of the LMI’s website.
-Information about exams is also available proctored examinations section of the handbook and on the LMI’s website at www.lmi.edu.sg.
+The institutions’ and LMI policies, procedures, and deadlines outlined on LMI and the institution’s website and in the handbook apply to all students who enrolled in all recommended courses.
+In addition, students taking courses in distance from Singapore must have the necessary computer systems (hardware and software) and Internet access that is readily provided by LMI to view course lectures, take distance or proctored exams, use an electronic drop box and participate in live web-conference courses and section discussions throughout the term.
+LMI students are held also to individual institution’s policies regarding distance courses and program, and should check LMI and the institution’s Student Guidelines section on their website and their handbook for more information.
+For additional information and a listing of courses or programs available on distance and blended, visit LMI’s courses section on the LMI’s website.
+Information about exams is also available at the proctored examinations section of the handbook and on LMI website at www.lmi.edu.sg.

 LMI expects credit students to be active and engaged participants.
 If you are registered in a course for undergraduate or graduate credit you must attend all classes or participate online, take all exams and complete all coursework on time.
 Students are prohibited from using recording devices of any kind without LMI or the instructor’s explicit approval.

-If you are registered or waitlisted for a course and you miss the first class meetings you risk losing your place in the course or on the waitlist.
+If you are registered or waitlisted for a course and you miss the first class meeting you risk losing your place in the course or on the waitlist.
 If you are enrolled in distance or blended courses you also are expected to begin viewing lectures and participating in distance when classes begin.
-LMI reserves the right to prohibit or cancel registration by students who do not attend first class meetings or participate on line when classes begin.
+LMI reserves the right to prohibit or cancel registration for students who do not attend first class meeting or participate on line when classes begin.

-Late work may be submitted only with the institution and LMI’s instructor approval and according to instructor and institution’s policies.
+Late work may be submitted only with the institution and LMI instructor’s approval and according to the institution’s policies.
 Registering late does not warrant an exception to this policy.

 A student who is consistently not prepared for class, fails to attend class or participate in person or in distance, grossly neglects coursework, lacks the necessary level of English proficiency to be successful in the course or program, or does not have course prerequisites and whose continued enrollment is disruptive to the progress of instruction may, after written warning by LMI and/or the institution’s instructor, be excluded from the course or program.
 If it is before the withdrawal deadline the student may voluntarily withdraw from the course for a WD or WN grade as an alternative to exclusion, but may no longer attend or participate.